Due Diligence Process For Startups

 Broadly, due diligence is the process of confirming facts so investors avoid any unseen pitfalls.
 For instance, in an informal sense, if you’re going to buy a new car, your due diligence is to check online reviews, make sure it isn’t a “lemon,” and research the best financing available.

-When it comes to buying or investing in bigger items than a car—like a business, for instance—the due diligence process becomes much more complex.
+When it comes to buying or investing in bigger items than a car—like a business, for instance—the startup due diligence process becomes much more complex.
 In fact, it is a very standardized process If someone is going to fund your startup, they’ll conduct due diligence before signing agreements.

 If you make it as easy as possible for them to obtain the information and answers they require, your funding process will proceed smoothly and expeditiously.
 If not, then not.